 Reality Subtext: In universe: When they finish shooting "Double Bind", everyone congratulates Mima on her performance as a mentally disturbed woman with a split personality.
 She may have been that good because she herself has... issues.

-And another disorder related to Schizophrenia, called Folie ŕ deux.
+Another disorder related to schizophrenia, called Folie ŕ deux.
 The subjective nature of a person's image and how it may differ from that actual person, possibly even taking on a life of its own, is one of the major points of the film.